facebook twitter google youtube linkedin

 5. Real-Time Data for Smart Farming

-Modern soil sensors are integrated with Internet of Things (IoT) technology, allowing real-time data collection and analysis.
+Modern soil sensors are integrated with Internet of Things (IoT) technology, allowing real-time data collection and analyzing.
 This enables farmers to:

 • Access soil information remotely via mobile applications